jbeales/improved-appointment-booking/readme.md

 * Improve JS form validation in cpabc_scheduler, (match E-mail better, for one)
 * Add some login or password or something to the iCal feed
 * Remove "Custom Mods" link from the calendar list page

+# Future Improvements

+* Show a warning when an admin blocks off/restricts a date that already has appointments booked.